-As of Spring 2009, there are 33 Aggie Wireless Zones on NMSU’s campus and that number continues to grow.
+As of Summer 2019, there are 78 Aggie Wireless Zones on NMSU’s campus and that number continues to grow.

 Having wireless capabilities means that those who use laptops or other wireless devices do not have to be connected through a phone line to access the Internet.

 Aggie Wireless Zones are public access points usable by anyone who has an enabled NMSU username and password.

 To access and use Aggie Wireless Zones your computer’s network connection must be configured for DHCP.

 Below are a number of helpful links with information related to NMSU’s wireless network.

 In order to connect to the NMSU network, you must register your device by completing the network registration process.

 NMSU offers various ways to access the internet and internal site while on campus.